 NOTE: All the top NY pizzerias in whatever rankings you look at are excellent.
 I think the differences between them come down to personal preference so don't stress about which one you go to.
 I like Patsy's because there are several locations, which means it's rarely crowded.
 It's the most convenient of the top places.
 I like Juliana's because it's run by NY pizza legend Patsy Grimaldi and you might get to see him there.
 (He started Grimaldi's but is no longer affiliated.
 Read about that history here.)
 If you want to wait a really long time for pizza you should wait at DiFara and not Grimaldi's.
 But when you finally order at DiFara make sure you get a whole thin crust pie and a whole square pie because by the time you get the pizza you'll be hungry enough.

-Square Sicilian style slice at Prince St. Pizza -- Must get pepperoni, and you're strongly encouraged to request it "extra crispy".
+Square Sicilian style slice at Prince St. Pizza -- must get pepperoni, and you're strongly encouraged to request it "extra crispy".
 L&B Spumoni Gardens is a close second for square slices but it's probably more of a hike for out-of-towners.
+Mama's Too is highly regarded by a lot of folks I trust but I haven't been myself yet.

 NY bagels -- I don't really have a spot in NY but you'll do well with any place that looks old and that's clearly a bagel place first and foremost (as opposed to a market or generic bakery or anything else).
 Ask which bagels are still warm.
 People like Ess-a-Bagel and Kossar's, I will also mention La Bagel Delight as a good one, but there are many good ones.
 Murray's is overrated.